physcip/PredicateInstaller/README.md

 	/System/Library/CoreServices/Software Update.app/Contents/MacOS/Software Update -PredicateOptions /var/folders/c2/6n0g8_9n0gxbj_xsdt1byn600000gp/T/SoftwareUpdateOptions.plist

 In some cases, the window might not appear like the one shown above but rather as a sheet of the current window (Add Printer appears to be doing just that).
-In this case, have a look at /var/log/install.log where you can find lines like
+In this case, actually start the install (you can still cancel it while it downloads) and have a look at /var/log/install.log where you can find lines like

 	Mar 16 12:29:59 testclient.physcip.uni-stuttgart.de Software Update[4218]: SoftwareUpdate: Using predicate ("printing software" IN tags OR "printer update" IN tags) AND "MANUFACTURER:HP;MODEL:Color LaserJet CP4020-CP4520" IN tags
 	Mar 16 12:29:59 testclient.physcip.uni-stuttgart.de Software Update[4218]: SoftwareUpdate: Using filter keys 041-9116